Alison Review

 • Courses vary in quality

-Overall: Alison is an accessible platform offering thousands of courses (especially in vocational subjects).
-It also provides further resources such as the Alison career section, mental health assessment, personality test, and more.
+Alison is an accessible platform offering thousands of courses (especially in vocational subjects) to anyone interested in furthering their career by gaining a diploma or other course certificate, and it caters particularly to those looking to learn workplace skills or explore new interests.
+The platform also provides further resources such as the Alison career section, mental health assessment, personality test, and more.
 All in all, Alison is a well-rounded platform that can forward your career and help you stand out from the crowd.

 In this detailed Alison review I’ll be covering: